pyvista/pyvista/doc/user-guide/data_model.rst

 will help improve your understanding of why data sets are structured the way they are in libraries like VTK.

-At the most fundamental level, all PyVista geometry objects are :ref:`ref_dataset`.
-A dataset is a surface or volume in 3D space containing points, cells, and attributes describing that geometry.
+At the most fundamental level, all PyVista geometry classes inherit from the :ref:`ref_dataset` class.
+A dataset has geometry, topology, and attributes describing that geometry in the form of point, cell, or field arrays.

 Geometry in PyVista is represented as points and cells.
 For example, consider a single cell within a :class:`pyvista.PolyData`